google-site-verification: googlefcdef8d5feed0c6a.html

 Summer Calvert

-Summer has been a Speech-Language Pathologist for more than 15 years, earning both of her degrees in Speech-Language Pathology, graduating with her Bachelor's degree from the University of Utah and with her Master's degree from the University of Nevada, Reno.
+Summer has been a Speech-Language Pathologist for more than 20 years, earning both of her degrees in Speech-Language Pathology, graduating with her Bachelor's degree from the University of Utah and with her Master's degree from the University of Nevada, Reno.
+Summer also has a Dyslexia Certification in the Orton-Gillingham approach and a Dyslexia Advocate certification.
 Summer gained her expertise in pediatric speech and language therapy through working for the SB County Education Office for 7 years and has been a clinician at our center since 2011.
+She loves the connections with families and parent involvement during the sessions that center-based therapy at RiteCare provides.
 In her free time, she enjoys camping, hiking, cooking, rollerskating, and traveling anywhere and everywhere.
-Summer is currently working on obtaining her certification in dyslexia intervention.

 Administrative Assistant